bisdn/bisdn-linux/BUILDING_DETAILS.md

 All examples build for `generic-x86-64`.
 Replace it with `generic-armel-iproc` when building for ARM.

-## Building additional yocto packages
+## Adding additional yocto packages to the image

 Assuming the packages you want to add are already present in one of the layers configured in [`bisdn-linux.yaml`](bisdn-linux.yaml), you can have